phuongs/AWS-SAA-C01-Notes/VPC/README.md

 - Endpoints are only supported within the same region.
 You cannot use endpoints to connect a service from one region to a VPC in a different region.
 - Endpoints currently supports only IPv4 traffic.
 - An endpoint once created cannot be transferred from one VPC to another or to a different service.
+- In a VPC peering connection, using NAT Gateway of another VPC becomes transitive routing and is not supported in AWS.